 3. When you are ready to bake, add the rest of the ingredients and bake as per instructions.
 Note that you may need to increase your baking time a bit.

 2 Tbsp. raw honey

 1/2 tsp. vanilla extract

 dash of celtic sea salt

 1. Cream together all ingredients.
-Frosting will thicken a bit if you let it sit.

 Shared with: Simply Sugar & Gluten Free, Time-Warp Wife, Real Food Forager, Whole New Mom, Confessions of a Frugal Mind, Vintage Wannabee, Blue Cricket Designs, Turning the Clock Back, The Gluten-Free Homemaker, The Healthy Home Economist, Make Ahead Meals for Busy Moms, The Girl Creative, The Prairie Homestead, Skip To My Lou, Women Living Well, Food Corner, Frugally Sustainable, Milk & Cuddles, This Chick Cooks, Raising Homemakers, Flour Me With Love, Chef In Training, Celebrating Family, Far Above Rubies, Growing Home, Rook No. 17, It’s A Keeper, GNOWFGLINS, The Greenbacks Gal, Food Renegade, Real Food Whole Health, Comfy in the Kitchen, Little Natural Cottage, Real Food Freaks, Deep Roots at Home, Raising Mighty Arrows, Our Simple Country Life, The Nourishing Gourmet, The Modest Mom Blog, Nourishing Treasures, Young Living Oil Lady, Our Simple Farm, Kelly the Kitchen Kop, Laura’s Gluten Free Pantry, Day2Day Joys,